ordercloud-api/ordercloud-dotnet-sdk-extensions/README.md

 ## Dependency injection helpers

-If you're using [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection), you may find these extension methods useful:
+If you're using [dependency injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection), `OrderCloud.AzureApp` provides a few extension methods you might find useful.

 `IWebHostBuilder.UseAppSettings<T>` allows you to inject a custom app settings object, populated from any [configuration source](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration), into any service, or even your `Startup` class.
 This should be called in your `Program` class where you configure the `WebHost`: